Course Syllabi

 Many students approach me to inquire about directed research courses, such as directed independent studies (DIS) courses or the research project version of UNT's capstone requirement for graduation.
 I have a number of requirements that must be met before I will agree to direct a DIS course for any undergraduate:

-Although these requirements may appear to be restrictive, they do a very good job of ensuring that the DIS experience will be a good one.
-Similar policies helped me to undertake two very successful DIS-type courses while I was an undergraduate, and -- when these policies have been followed -- have helped produce several very successful DIS courses for students of mine.
-It is also worth noting that every single bad DIS experience that I have seen (whether involving me or one of my colleagues) could have been avoided by enforcing these rules more rigorously.
+Although these requirements may appear to be restrictive, they are vital to ensuring that the DIS experience will be a good one.
+Similar policies helped me to undertake two very successful DIS-type courses while I was an undergraduate, and -- when these policies have been followed -- have helped produce very successful DIS courses for students of mine.
+It is also worth noting that every single bad DIS experience that I have seen could have been avoided by following these rules more rigorously.

 http://www.paulhensel.org/teaching.html